-The program for this project is 100 percent Educational and General for the Agricultural Research and Extension Center Improvements project; thus, the funding plan calls for 100 percent General Fund support for this \$25.2 million project.
+The program for this project is 100 percent Educational and General for the Agricultural Research and Extension Center Improvements project; thus, the funding plan calls for 100 percent General Fund support for this \$9.44 million project.
+If full construction authorization is not feasible at this time, then the university will seek a planning authorization in order to begin the process of acknowledging and modernizing the AREC facilities.